Contact: Jonas Macapinlac, Interim Director of Auxiliary Enterprises

 Location: Student Services Center

-The Post Office at UOG Station provides postal services to the students living in the dorms and the University community.
-It is also open to the general public.
+The Post Office at UOG Station provides USPS services to the University community and the general public.

 Contact: Doug Palmer, Athletics Director